 How submitting your archaeological finds may help archaeologist

-- Take a couple of photos (side and overhead shots) of your object
+- Take multiple clean digital photos (side and overhead shots) of your object with a scale (a pocketknife or quarter will work)

-- Email the artifact’s notes and images to the following address: firstname.lastname@example.org
+- Email the potential artifact’s notes and images to the following address: firstname.lastname@example.org

 Example of notation: